Nawaz Sharif calls on party to act against Imran Khan - ExBulletin

 Nawaz Sharif calls on party to act against Imran Khan

-Former Pakistani Prime Minister Nawaz Sharif ordered his opposition party PML-N not to let outgoing Prime Minister Imran Khan get out of the woods based on the Electoral Commission’s damning report on the funding case stranger from the ruling PTI, aggressively shaking the case and not letting both Houses of Parliament run smoothly until “justice” is served, Dawn reported.
+New Delhi, January 8 (SocialNews.XYZ) Former Pakistani Prime Minister Nawaz Sharif ordered his opposition PML-N party not to let outgoing Prime Minister Imran Khan get out of the woods based on the damning report of the Election Commission on the ruling PTI’s foreign funding case, aggressively agitate the case and not let both Houses of Parliament run smoothly until “justice” is served, Dawn reported.

 Pakistan Muslim League-Nawaz ordered party chairman Shehbaz Sharif to start organizing workers’ conventions at district and division levels in Punjab province to mobilize party workers ahead of anti-inflation march planned by the Democratic Movement of Pakistan (PDM) on Islamabad in March.